dvelasquez/d13z-lerna/README.md

 To avoid having inconsistent code, we can use nice tools like ESLint (static checking) and Prettier (styling).

-1. Let's add the libraries on the root with `npm install -D eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin`
+1. Add the libraries on the root with `npm install -D eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin`
+2. Add a [.eslintrc.js](.eslintrc.js) file to the root, this file will have the rules for ESLint